Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Applications}

 GANs have been applied to a variety of practical problems in several application scenarios.
 They have been widely used for semi-supervised learning \cite{odena16}; for generating adversarial examples \cite{xiao18} to better train image classifiers \cite{madry18}; and, in general, in computer vision (see \cite{wang21} for a detailed discussion).
 The generative power of GANs has also found its place in recommender systems (see \cite{deldjoo21}) to generate fashion items; in science and chemistry \cite{mendezlucio20,motamed21}.
-Of course, its ability of generating high-quality samples has been exploited in many other areas, from anime design \cite{jin17} and 3D object modeling \cite{wu16} to photo-realistic consequences of climate change \cite{schmidt22}.
-Conditional inputs also allow to produce artistic works by controlling stylistic properties like genre \cite{tan17} or influencer \cite{chu18}.
+Of course, its ability to generate high-quality samples has been exploited in many other areas, from anime design \cite{jin17} and 3D object modeling \cite{wu16} to photo-realistic consequences of climate change \cite{schmidt22}.
+Conditional inputs also allow the production of artistic works by controlling stylistic properties such as genre \cite{tan17} or influencer \cite{chu18}.
 Finally, the most famous example of the artistic power of GAN is the collection of paintings by Obvious, a French art collective \cite{vernier20}; one of their works has been sold to more than 400,000 dollars\footnote{Fun fact: the sold painting is called \textit{Portrait of Edmond De Belamy} because Belamy sounds like \textit{bel ami}, a sort of French translation of... \textit{Goodfellow}.}.